 Slab tiles are not like normal ceramic or porcelain tiles due to their size, and require very specific handling techniques as specified in this guide.
 In addition, Beaumont Tiles has sought advice from our adhesive suppliers on the specific adhesives to be used when laying these products and from our equipment supplies on appropriate tiling tools available to move, carry and cut slab tiles.
 Installation instructions are detailed in this guide.

-The slim lines and mechanical strength make them perfect for decorative feature walls, a streamlined look for floors, a timeless facade, and even a porcelain veneer for furniture.
+The high mechanical strength make them perfect for decorative feature walls, a streamlined look for floors, a timeless facade, and even a porcelain veneer for furniture.

 They also save time in renovation projects with the ability to tile over existing floors.